etoccalino/barchart/README.rst

 Hardcoding options to the ``barchart`` program like the ':' bars above.
 Assuming you call that script ``dub`` you can later just type ``dub some-dir`` and have a prettier output.

+A copy of the above ``dub`` script is included.
+It's provided ready for use, but also simple to tailor to your needs.

 Compatibility
 =============

-The program is python2 compatible (2.6 and ahead tested).
-I have made, however, a python3 version, aided by the 2to3 tool.
-You should use only one version of the program.
-Since you can choose whatever python you have (as long as its python2.6 or ahead) I make it an executable by means of a shebang comment.
+The program runs on python3.
+I had previously provided a python2.6+ version (and even was the default over the current one), but decided to opt out of it.

-The most visible version of the program is for python2, because I found it to be ubiquitous among modern UNIX-like systems.
-However, I recommend that if you already have python3 installed in your system you use the py3k/barchart.py program instead.
+I find python2 to be ubiquitous among modern UNIX-like systems.
+However, I recommend that if you don't already have python3 installed in your systems, install it.
+As much love as python2 deserves from all of us, py3k is an *really* important project, one worth supporting.

 Options